Mindful Representations

 The Benefits of Participating in a Mindful Representation Workshop

-The benefits of these workshops go beyond personal healing.
-As a representative or as an observer in the “holding circle,” you’ll gain a deeper understanding of different perspectives and how human systems—like families and organisations—can be restored and strengthened.
+The workshops often leave participants with a deeper felt sense of themselves, their relationships, and the patterns moving through the systems they belong to.
+As a representative or as an observer in the “holding circle,” you’ll gain a deeper understanding of different perspectives and how human relationships and systems can become more workable, resilient, and connected

 What sets Mindful Representations Apart.